-The study began in the Spring of 2013 and is expected to be completed in late 2013 or early 2014.
+The study began in the Spring of 2013 and a final report is expected in Spring 2015.
 While the primary technical focus will be along the Quebec Corridor between 26th Avenue and 6th Avenue, the study will have a larger public outreach area between I-70 and 6th Avenue, extending to Monaco Street on the west and Central Park Boulevard/Yosemite Street on the east.

 The analysis has recommended a preferred near-term action to improve multimodal facilities, better accommodate additional travel in the corridor, and reduce current congestion.
 The recommendations were created and refined through the collaborative work of a Technical Advisory Team of subject-matter experts, an Alternatives Optimization Task Force made of up representatives and organizations from the community, and the general public.

 The final Quebec Alternatives Analysis report will be posted on this project website once it is completed in Spring 2015.
 For more information about the study process to date, please review the project updates and meeting materials located on the right hand side of this page.